Masroor-Syed/Masroor-Syed.github.io/content/jobs/pure/index.md

 url: 'https://www.ucalgary.ca/elisa/'
 ---

 - Worked under the supervision of Dr. Carey Williamson to create tools to detect periodic and quasi-periodic network traffic on the University of Calgary edge network.

 - Analyzed suspicious traffic on the University of Calgary edge network.

-- Work with a variety of different languages, platforms and frameworks, such as Python, Pandas and Numpy, matplotlib and Vertica database.
+- Worked with a variety of different languages, platforms and frameworks, such as Python, Pandas and Numpy, matplotlib and Vertica database.